Pro-cathedral: Europe

-In Ireland, the term is used to refer specifically to St Mary's Pro-Cathedral in Dublin, the seat of the Catholic Archbishop of Dublin since the Anglican Reformation in Ireland, when Christ Church Cathedral and St Patrick's Cathedral became the property of the Anglican Church of Ireland.
+In Ireland, the term was used to refer specifically to St Mary's Cathedral, Dublin, the seat of the Catholic Archbishop of Dublin since the Anglican Reformation in Ireland, when Christ Church Cathedral and St Patrick's Cathedral became the property of the Anglican Church of Ireland.
+In November 2025, Pope Leo XIV designated St Mary's as Dublin's official Catholic Cathedral.

 In Scotland, the term is used to refer to St Mary's Pro-Cathedral in Edinburgh, the seat of the Archbishop of Saint Andrews and Edinburgh, as the original St Andrews Cathedral was abandoned after the Scottish Reformation in 1560 and is currently in a ruinous state.
 St Andrew's Pro-Cathedral in Glasgow has been the seat of the Archbishop of Glasgow since 1889.
 The original Glasgow Cathedral however had been re-established as the Church of Scotland’s High Kirk of Glasgow after the Scottish Reformation.

 The Anglican Parish Church of St Helier in Jersey serves as the island's pro-cathedral.

 In Spain, the Colegiata de San Isidro, Madrid, served as the provisional cathedral for the Archdiocese of Madrid from its creation in 1885 until 1993, when Pope John Paul II consecrated the newly completed Almudena Cathedral.

 In Valletta, Malta, there is an Anglican St Paul's Pro-Cathedral.

 In Poland, the Carmelite Church, Warsaw, served as a pro-cathedral until the reconstruction of St John's Cathedral.

 In Albania, the Albanese Apostolic Administration of Southern Albania had the Kisha e Shën Maria dhe Shën Luigji, in Vlore, as only episcopal see of its Eastern Catholic particular sui jurus Albanian Catholic Byzantine Church.

+In Gaeta, Italy, the Sanctuary of the Santissima Annunziata was the pro-cathedral from 2008 to 2014, as the cathedral of Saints Erasmus and Marcianus and St. Mary of the Assumption was closed for restoration.